 Show some flexibility, but have a Plan B.

 First, ask the waiter what the chef can make that is vegan.
 You will not be the first, or last, to ask.
-Chefs love to cook off menu.
-It gives them an opportunity to be creative.
+Chefs love to cook off-menu.
+It allows them to be creative.

 Tip #5 – Expect a Vegan Tax